Esha0903/MakeYourOwnTrip-Agentic-Ai/README.md

 ## 🚀 How It Works

 1. User interacts through chat
-2. Mistral-large model processes and understands travel-related queries
+2. Granite 3-3-8b model processes and understands travel-related queries
 3. IBM Cloud Functions fetch real-time data and generate responses
 4. Itinerary and suggestions are personalized and displayed